Dumbbell Pullover: How-to, Muscles Worked, and Benefits

 Dumbbell FlyOne-arm Dumbbell Row

-These exercises aren’t identical to pullover in terms of how that works, but they help you develop your chest and latissimus dorsi.
+These exercises aren’t identical to the pullover in terms of how that works, but they help you develop your chest and latissimus dorsi.

 Frequently Asked Questions (FAQs)

-You can use as heavy a dumbbell as you want as long as you perform the recommended 8 to 12 reps with the correct form.
+You can use as heavy a dumbbell as you want, as long as you perform the recommended 8 to 12 reps with the correct form.

-Pullovers are not bad for shoulders as long as you perform with the proper form.
+Pullovers are not bad for the shoulders as long as you perform them with the proper form.
 They even help strengthen your delts and increase your shoulder mobility.
 But avoid it if you have any shoulder discomfort.

 References